Here, you can find information about how to manage users within Happeo.

 When you select permission management, you can alter the user’s permissions depending on if the option to inherit permissions from organizational unit has been toggled on.

 If toggled off, you can select whether the user has permission to create Channels and/or Pages.
-You can also set their user type to seated, deskless, and unseated.
+You can also set their user type to seated, (Google) deskless, and unseated.

 Once you are done, you can click on save to keep your changes.